-There isn’t much you can do for your body that is better than getting in shape, staying in shape, and working out.
-It lowers all of the bad things (cholesterol, blood pressure, etc) and heightens all of the good things (muscles, stamina, etc).
-Owning an Android device won’t do these things for you but there are plenty of apps that can help you along the way.
-These apps have become shocking good as well.
-Unfortunately, they also tend to be shockingly expensive.
+You can’t do much for your body that is better than getting in shape, staying in shape, and working out.
+It lowers all of the bad things (cholesterol, blood pressure, etc.) and heightens all the good things (muscles, stamina, etc.).
+Owning a fitness tracker won’t do these things for you, but there are plenty of apps that can help you track it when you do it yourself.
+Fitness apps have become shocking good at what they do, and some can manage more than just fitness.
+Unfortunately, they also tend to be shockingly expensive over a long period of time.
 Here are the best Android fitness apps and workout apps.

 Price: Free / Varies / $9.99 per month / $49.99 per year